When is "American Touch Tag Day"?

 What is this Holiday for?

-This holiday is for celebrating and enjoying a day of play playing Touch Tag and learning your children about the many ways this game can be played.
+This holiday is for celebrating and enjoying a day of play playing Touch Tag and teaching your children the many ways this game can be played.

 Touch Tag is probably the most popular child's game in America.
 Almost all kids have played some version of it.